We are responsible for ensuring people comply with the rules and conditions of their marine consent. Find out how.

 We are committed to promoting compliance through regular engagement with the public, industry, and other regulators.
 This approach is described in our Engagement Strategy.

-When non-compliance is detected, we investigate and work with operators to ensure the enviroment is protected from pollution, and a return to compliance is prioritised.
+When non-compliance is detected, we investigate and work with operators to ensure the environment is protected from pollution, and a return to compliance is prioritised.

 In some situations, we may use enforcement tools to direct compliance or penalise offending.
 This action is taken after careful consideration of the desired outcome, and by following guidance in our compliance policy document.